shahidshafique/cattitude-app/README.md

 # Cattitude App (Cat Gallery App) 🐱

-This is an [Expo](https://expo.dev) mobile application that allows users to browse, favorite, vote on, and upload cat images.
+This is an [Expo](https://expo.dev) mobile/web application that allows users to browse, favorite, vote on, and upload cat images.

 ## Live Demo (web hosted link of the app)